The repertoire method

 a0=7an=an1+2n2+7n>0

-Based on the table we built in previous examples, we can construct a linear combination for the recurrence:
+Drawing from the table we built earlier, we can construct a linear combination for this recurrence:

 α(3n23n+1)+β(2n1)+λ1=2n2+7{3α=23α+2β=0αβ+λ=7